w3c/vc-data-model/VCDMExplainer.md

 ## Implementations and Reviews

 The VCWG has begun the process of horizontal review.
-Feedback from APA and PING is, or is in the process of, being incorporated.
+Feedback from APA and PING has been, or is in the process of being, incorporated.

 This data model has numerous successful implementations, including governments, universities, major technology organizations, and not-for-profit organizations.